Here’s how to charge your Amazon Kindle with a phone charger:

 Either will allow the Kindle to plug into the wall charger for your phone, and it will work.

-So if you want to learn all about how to charge your Kindle with a phone charger and other options to charge your Kindle, then this article is for you.
+So if you want to learn all about charging your Kindle with a cell phone charger and other options, then this article is for you.

 Let’s get started!